AvaProtocol/ava-sdk-js/README.md

    npm run test:select -- <authWithSignature>
    ```

+   Note: to generate an api for `TEST_API_KEY`, bring up the docker compose and run `npm run gen-api-key`.

-4. In order to individually test `cancelTask` or `deleteTask`, `createTask` test needs to run first.
+5. In order to individually test `cancelTask` or `deleteTask`, `createTask` test needs to run first.
    ```bash
    npm run test:select -- "createTask|cancelTask"
    ```